bytedance/Fastbot_Android/README.md

 ### Results Explanation
 #### Observed crash and ANR
-* Observed Java crash, ANR and native crash will be written in to /sdcard/crash-dump.log
+* Observed Java crash, ANR and native crash will be written into /sdcard/crash-dump.log
 * Observed ANR will be written into /sdcard/oom-traces.log